-What does it look like?
+What does it look and sound like?
 This medium-sized dark brown bird of prey is a common sight around bush fires, where it seizes the unfortunate insects and small animals that flee the flames.
 Its drab plumage makes it sometimes difficult to distinguish from other birds of prey, such as the Little Eagle, Whistling Kite and Square-tailed Kite.
 In flight, however, its long forked tail and almost unmarked underwing makes it unmistakable.
+The call is a whistled “psee-err”, followed by a repeated “si-si-si”.
+This call is similar to that of the Whistling Kite.

 Where does it live?
 Its range covers the majority of the Australian mainland, as well as Europe, Africa and Asia.